ahmaazouzi/javastuff/oop.md

 class Dada{
 	void wawa() {
-		// This is the only way you can do يت
+		// This is the only way you can do it
 		Zaza zaza = new Zaza();
 		zaza.nana();